sunfounder/arduino_starter_kit/docs/source/13_human_perception_color.rst

         analogWrite(11, 255);  // Set the PWM value of Red pin to 255
     }

-5. With this setup, after uploading the code to the R3 board, you will see the RGB LED display red.
+5. With this setup, after uploading the code to the Arduino Uno R3, you will see the RGB LED display red.

 6. The ``analogWrite()`` function allows the RGB LED to display not only the seven basic colors but many other different hues.
 Now you can adjust the values of pins 9, 10, and 11 separately, and record the observed colors in your handbook.